egmsia01/wenxin-starter/README-EN.md

 ## 📖 Project Introduction
 - Use Baidu's ** "Wenxin Qianfan WENXINWORKSHOP"** large model spring-boot-starter to help you quickly access Baidu's AI capabilities with just one line of code to call Baidu Wenxin Qianfan large model.
-- Baidu has opened ErnieBot, Ernie-Bot-Turbo, BLOOMZ-7B, Embedding-V1 models.
+- Starter has supposed ErnieBot, Ernie-Bot-Turbo, BLOOMZ-7B models.
 This project is under rapid development and iteration, and more model support will be added later.
-- It currently basically supports the API of the "Wenxin Yiyian ErnieBot" large model (single round dialogue, continuous dialogue).
+- It currently basically supports the API of the "Wenxin Yiyian ErnieBot"、ErnieBot、Ernie-Bot-Turbo、BLOOMZ-7B models large model (single round dialogue, continuous dialog and return with stream).
-- Version 0.0.2 will add support for streaming returns and Ernie-Bot-Turbo, BLOOMZ-7B, Embedding-V1 model support.

 ## 🚀 Quick Start